Pat K. Chew

 Prior to teaching, she practiced corporate and international law with Baker & McKenzie in Chicago and in San Francisco.
 Professor Chew received a J.D. degree and a Masters in Education Psychology from the University of Texas and an undergraduate degree in psychology from Stanford University.
 The youngest of six children, she grew up in El Paso, Texas in a Chinese-American family.
 Her spouse is a management consultant and a business school professor.
 They have two adult children.

 Race and the Law

-- Comparing the Effects of the Gender of the Judge and the Gender of the Arbitrator in Sex Discrimination Cases and Why It Matters, Ohio St. J. Dispute Resol. (anticipated 2017).
+- Comparing the Effects of the Gender of the Judge and the Gender of the Arbitrator in Sex Discrimination Cases and Why It Matters, 32 Ohio St. J. Dispute Resol.
+195 (2017).
+Available on SSRN.

 - Anticipating the Wise Latina Judge, 91 U. Denv.
 L. Rev. 853 (2014).

 - Announcing Discovery and Research on Chinese Arbitration Awards (May 22, 2014).
-Univ. of Pittsburgh Legal Studies Research Paper No. 2014-20, available at SSRN.
+Univ. of Pittsburgh Legal Studies Research Paper No. 2014-20.
+Available on SSRN.

 - Regaining Momentum, 80 UMKC L. Rev. 807 (2012).